Mergers & Acquisitions: The Importance of Creating a Shared Culture

 PROVEN STEPS TO INTEGRATE CULTURE

-The purpose of this section is not to provide expectations of a panacea that will guarantee success but to provide practical and proven steps and tools a leader can take to face the challenges of creating a shared culture.
+The purpose of this section is not to provide expectations of a panacea that will guarantee success but to provide practical and proven steps and tools a leader can take to face the challenges of cultural issues in mergers and acquisitions.
 The key is to engage in efforts of creating a shared culture early into the merger and acquisition process, rather than waiting for a culture clash to occur.

 Changing culture requires a whole lot more than creating and communicating a new company catchphrase, vision, and mission statement.
 Successful mergers and acquisitions require more than the integration of policies, organization charts, and systems that often get the most attention.
 Strategies need to include CEO sponsorship, reinforcement, and communication, as much as, the specific action plans.
 Proactive and transparent communication can help build trust.
 A frequently asked question (FAQ) document to communicate answers to questions employees might have in advance of them being asked can help reduce fears and rumors.
 Creating a shared culture requires lots of involvement, input, ideas, teamwork, and commitment to take place.